BoranSekeroglu/OSTEO_MODELS/README.md

 UNIMODAL and MULTIMODAL CNN MODELS TO PREDICT OSTEOPOROSIS

 UNIMODAL_CT.ipynb and UNIMODAL_MRI.ipynb are the saved models in Jupyter Notebook.
+UNIMODAL_CT.html and UNIMODAL_MRI.html are the saved models in Jupyter Notebook as html.

 UNIMODALMR FOLDER: